Michael Wyand, DVM, PhD

 Before Mark entered the pharmaceutical industry, he spent five years in academic research at the University of North Carolina focusing on psychoneuroendocrinology and maintains an adjunct faculty appointment as in the Psychiatry Dept. He is a distinguished fellow of the American Psychiatric Association.

-Mark serves on the Board of Cardiome Pharma Corporation, CoLucid, Quartet Medicine, Synereca Pharmaceuticals, and Pamlico Biopharma (both Acele Biopharma companies).
-He had served on the board of directors of Cubist Pharmaceuticals and Avanir Pharmaceuticals, chairing the scientific advisory committees at both firms.
+Mark serves on the Board of Cardiome Pharma Corporation, Quartet Medicine, Synereca Pharmaceuticals, and Pamlico Biopharma (both Acele Biopharma companies).
+He had served on the board of directors of CoLucid, and at Cubist Pharmaceuticals and Avanir Pharmaceuticals where he also chaired the scientific advisory committees.

 Mark holds a B.A. and M.D. from the University of Virginia and received specialty training in psychiatry at Maine Medical Center and Cornell University.